Day Six: Hatcher Pass & Knik Glacier

 ANCHORAGE: Next, your guide will take you to your local hotel for an evening of leisure.
 Located in Southcentral Alaska on the shores of Cook Inlet, the Municipality of Anchorage is a unique urban environment situated in the heart of the wilderness.
 There’s a special mystique to Alaska.
 The name conjures up adventure, raw natural beauty — glaciers, mountains and seas, unmatched the world around — fascinating wildlife, a unique cultural heritage, and independent, pioneering people.
 Here you will find four-star restaurants and small cafes, an outstanding Museum of History and Art and a multitude of other fun activities.

 Enjoy downtown shopping at any of the artist hot spots, or relax and enjoy the nightlife of Anchorage, “the city of lights”.
-Infamous restaurants dot the downtown area and offer wonderful opportunities to enjoy fresh salmon to prime rib.
+Delectable restaurants dot the downtown area and offer wonderful opportunities to enjoy fresh salmon to prime rib.
 Overnight at your Anchorage hotel.

 View our preferred accommodations for this area: